 The other functions include:

-Taking into consideration their main function in developing proteins, it is clear that a cell can’t function in the absence of ribosomes.
+Taking into consideration their main function in developing proteins, it's clear that a cell can’t function in the absence of ribosomes.